 - STEP ONE- FILE CLAIM VIA GB HOTLINE.
 If your facilities suffer damage from any storm event (Hurricane or not).
 Your first step is to file the claim with our Third Party Claim Administrator Gallagher Bassett.
 Call 1-800-376-2561, reference our client # 060001, and provide the information the interviewer requests. - STEP TWO CALL DAVID PRADA- 305-951-4058.
 After starting the claim process via Step One, your call to David Prada will activate the disaster relief response with our designated First Responder, BMS CAT Disaster Relief Services.
-DO NOT CALL YOUR OWN CONTRACTOR, OR ATTEMPT TO MAKE PERMANENT REPAIRS WITHOUT PRIOR COORDINATION AND APPROVAL FROM THE ARCHDIOCESE OF MIAMI BUILDING AND PROPERTY OFFICE.

-After completing the two steps above, you can proceed to do the followings:

-- Start the clean up immediately.
+DO NOT CALL YOUR OWN CONTRACTOR, OR ATTEMPT TO MAKE PERMANENT REPAIRS WITHOUT PRIOR COORDINATION AND APPROVAL FROM THE ARCHDIOCESE OF MIAMI BUILDING AND PROPERTY OFFICE. - After completing the two steps above, you can proceed to do the followings: - Start the clean up immediately.
 Work in small areas; clean up; move on; show progress daily.
 Document all progress on a daily basis. - Make only the necessary repairs to avoid further damage.
-Do not attempt no permanent repairs without coordination with the Archdiocese of Miami Building and Property Office. - Keep receipts for all expenses incurred.
+Do not attempt permanent repairs without coordination with the Archdiocese of Miami Building and Property Office. - Keep receipts for all expenses incurred.
 Detailed estimates on permanent repair should be obtained.
 Documentation is extremely important and must be taken seriously since this information is critical for FEMA submittals and reimbursement.
 Do not expect to be reimbursed if you do not have proper receipts for incurred repair expenses. - No buildings or structures should be made available for use unless it is determined to be structurally sound by the ADOM Building & Properties Office. - Debris should be removed from entrance ways to provide a safe atmosphere.
 Beware of fallen power lines and other hazards when removing debris. - Consideration must be given as to facility security.
 If significant damage has occurred, there is a risk of looting and theft.
 If facilities cannot be properly secured, consideration should be given to contract a Security Guard Company.
-ADOM employees or volunteers should NOT be utilized for this purpose.
+ADOM employees or volunteers should NOT be utilized for this purpose. - Compensation Related to Parish, School, or Archdiocesan Entity Closure Due to Named Storm (Tropical Storm or Hurricane) or Natural Disaster (Refer to page 34).